View Penny Miller's Obituary on ChicagoTribune.com and share memories

 Penny enjoyed traveling, learning, reading, trying to golf, retirement, her family, and her friends, especially the Grapes.

-A Celebration of Penny's Life will be held at Bonnie Brook Golf Course, 2800 N. Lewis Ave., Waukegan, IL 60087 from 3 p.m. to 7 p.m.
+A Celebration of Penny's Life will be held at Bonnie Brook Golf Course, 2800 N. Lewis Ave., Waukegan, IL 60087 on September 15th, 2019 from 3 p.m. to 7 p.m.
 Any memorials should be sent to the or to Susan G Komen for the Cure.

-Published in the Lake County News Sun from July 18 to July 20, 2019
+Published in a Chicago Tribune Media Group Publication from July 18 to July 20, 2019